PaulKinlan/paul.kinlan.me/content/2017-04-13-defining-web-component-interfaces.markdown

 is embedding this in an `html import`, it is transportable to the single class method I chose for building web components.

-I believe that the web components ecosystem should be documenting and defining the interface for their own components consistently and in the same form that the platform uses to define the DOM, notably Web IDL.
+I believe that we should be documenting and defining the interface for their own components consistently and in the same form that the platform uses to define the DOM, notably Web IDL.

 Web IDL enables tooling to be able to quickly parse my element's API and then potentially provide auto-complete or other developer utilities not to mention